 The DSWA Craft Certification Scheme, run in conjunction with Lantra Awards, offers a series of nationally recognised qualifications in dry stone walling at Levels 1, 2 and 3.
-A list of proposed test days for 2021 is available here.
+A list of proposed test days for 2022 is available here.
 Full details of the scheme are available in the Craftsman Certification Scheme booklet.
 An application form should be submitted to the DSWA office at least six weeks ahead of the proposed test day.
 Payment should accompany the form if paying by cheque or ensure you submit the application form to the office if payment is made via PayPal.
 Overseas candidates, please ensure you select the Overseas registration fee option when using PayPal, irrespective of the level of test.

 Please note that with effect from 1 January 2022 the following prices per candidate will apply and are shown on the application form: